 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 If you are on a diet to lower your cholesterol or want to limit the use of eggs for other reasons, you can omit the egg when you make meatloaf.
 Substitute 1/4 cup tomato sauce, beef broth, or even applesauce for the egg in your recipe.
 I made meatloaf last week using ground turkey and extra-lean, ground beef mixed half and half.
-I used tomato sauce in place of the egg.

 It not only tasted delicious, but the tomato sauce made the ground turkey look reddish like beef.
 Ground turkey is not only cheaper than ground beef, it is better for your health.